“She did so come riding down out of the sky on a flying horse!”

 A curse afflicted half the members in her family, each in different ways.
 Her sister lay in eternal sleep.
 Her husband had been transformed into a bear.
 She had thus far failed to find the wicked creature who had cursed them.

 Clara was weary from her hunting and heartsick from missing her family.
 Now that the first snows of winter had fallen, she was weary too from cold.
 She could not even enjoy a hot bowl of tomato soup with crusty bread, for she loved that meal and it would likely turn to diamond.
 So she settled for porridge and bitter ale.
 And she dreamed that the tavern’s beds were soft and warm, for it seemed sleep would be her only pleasure.

 But as she ate, she’d heard people telling tales to each other, and she realized that a good tale was another pleasure she might enjoy.
 The keeper of the tavern seemed a fair storyteller.
 She’d heard the end of one he’d been telling a nearby group of mill-workers.
 And he seemed to want an excuse to linger by her “sapphire” eyes.
 So when he came to check if her ale cup needed filling, she asked for a story instead.

 “A true story or a mystical one?”

 Clara narrowed her eyes.
 “A bit of both.”

-“Have you yet heard the tale of kingdom Callimoray and its sovereign queen?” the tavern-keeper asked.
+“Have you ever heard the tale of kingdom Callimoray and their queen?” the tavern-keeper asked.

 Clara took a sip of ale and shook her head.